Sidney Outlaw: Early career

 Making his debut at Cage Fury Fighting Championships 19, he won his debut via second round TKO stoppage, before winning his next bout via third round submission under the Ring of Combat banner.
 Then he got the call to fight at Bellator 118, where he won a unanimous decision over Mike Bannon.
 He would suffer his first loss against Nick Browne at WSOF 13, losing by TKO stoppage 25 seconds into the bout.
 Complications between his manager and the promotion left him unaware he was even fighting until a week out from the event, leading him to undergo a drastic, rapid weight cut.

 After going 2-1 in his next three bouts, Outlaw faced future UFC fighter Gregor Gillespie at Ring of Combat 55 in June 2016.
 Despite taking Gillespie's back late in the first round and close to securing the rear-naked choke, only being denied by the bell ending the round, Outlaw lost the close bout via split decision.

 After winning the next three bouts, winning the ROC Welterweight and Lightweight Championships, Outlaw was invited on short notice to Dana White's Contender Series 2, facing Michael Cora at welterweight and without a full camp.
 Despite winning the bout via unanimous decision, he wasn't given a UFC contract.

 In his next bout, he faced future PFL Lightweight champion Raush Manfio for the Titan FC Lightweight Championship at Titan FC 50.
 However, changed it was changed to a non-title bout when Outlaw missed weight,159.9 lbs.
-Outlaw would go on to win the bout via unanimous decision..
+Outlaw would go on to win the bout via unanimous decision.

 Outlaw defended his ROC Welterweight title against Krzysztof Kułak at ROC 65, winning by second round armbar, and would go on to win his next two bouts on the regional scene, defeating Zazch Fears via first round armbar at Island Fights 51 and Cesar Balmaceda at CFFC 74 via first round rear-naked choke.

 Bellator MMA

 Outlaw made his Bellator debut at Bellator 234 on November 14, 2019 against Roger Huerta.
 Outlaw won via unanimous decision.

 Outlaw, as a replacement for Benson Henderson, faced former two-time Bellator Lightweight Champion Michael Chandler at Bellator 237 on December 29, 2019.
 Outlaw lost the fight via knockout in round one.

 Outlaw next faced Adam Piccolotti at Bellator 244 on August 21, 2020.
 Outlaw won the fight via split decision.
 2 out of 2 media scores gave it to Outlaw.

 Outlaw faced Myles Jury at Bellator 261 on June 25, 2021.
 After dominating Jury on the ground, Outlaw won the bout via rear-naked choke submission in round three.

 Outlaw was scheduled to challenge for the Bellator MMA Lightweight Championship against reigning champ Patricky Pitbull on July 22, 2022 at Bellator 283.
-On July 4, it was announced that Patricky had substained an injury, and The next day, after he was booked against Tofiq Musayev in the co-main.
+On July 4, it was announced that Patricky had sustained an injury, and The next day, after he was booked against Tofiq Musayev in the co-main.
 Outlaw lost the bout via TKO stoppage 27 seconds into the bout.